Teppei Natori: European Racing

 Following his Japanese F4 success, Natori re-joined Carlin Buzz for the 2019 FIA F3 season.
-Natori finished the season with one point after an 8th place at Circuit de Spa-Francorchamps.
+Natori finished the season with one point after an eighth place at Circuit de Spa-Francorchamps.
 Natori also drove for Carlin in the Euroformula Open Championship.
-He finished on the podium 3 times and at the 2nd race in Circuit de Barcelona-Catalunya Natori took pole, fastest lap and the race win.
+He finished on the podium three times and at the second race in Circuit de Barcelona-Catalunya Natori took pole, fastest lap and the race win.
 The only other driver to do this that season was the champion, Marino Sato.

 Super Formula & Super Formula Lights

-In 2020, Natori returned to his native Japan to contest the inaugural season of the newly rebranded Super Formula Lights championship with Toda Racing, and he claimed 4th.
+In 2020, Natori returned to his native Japan to contest the inaugural season of the newly rebranded Super Formula Lights championship with Toda Racing, and he claimed fourth.
 The next season, Natori's season was in doubt after being dropped by Honda works Factory.
 But he managed to get the necessary funding after settled a fundraiser.
 He competed with B-Max Racing for 2021 season, and he won the title off from Giuliano Alesi.

-Natori also had one cameo race in 2020 in Super Formula with B-Max Racing, but unfortunately Natori could not compete due to medical reason.
+Natori also had one cameo race in 2020 in Super Formula with B-Max Racing, but unfortunately, he could not compete due to medical reason.